-I'm a fifth year Informatics PhD Candidate at University of California, Irvine, working in the PIE Lab with Prof. Daniel Epstein.
+I recently completed my PhD in Informatics at the University of California, Irvine, as a member of the PIE Lab with Prof. Daniel Epstein.

 My research focus on helping people to connect with each other effectively through using social technology for their social goals, such as receiving social well-being or communication benefits.
 Specifically, I study, build, and evaluate social technology that support the communication process of sharing activities (e.g., hobbies and things people care about) which allow people to achieve their social well-being goals.